 Millennials are doing the same while burning fewer calories, taking public transportation or driving private cars instead of walking or bicycling.

 With 50.8 million Indians suffering from diabetes, India still remains the ‘diabetes capital’.
-And as per a study of International Diabetes Federation, it is estimated that by 2030, about 9% of India’s population could likely be affected by diabetes.
+And as per a study of the International Diabetes Federation, it is estimated that by 2030, about 9% of India’s population could likely be affected by diabetes.

 Body acceptance is not a wrong concept; indeed, it has helped millions get over their body image issues.
 But we wrong ourselves when we allow body acceptance ideas to brainwash us until we can not distinguish between health and body anymore.